 Permitting may be required, contact your local Conservation Commission for advice.

-Yellow buoys are placed near shallow areas during the boating season.
+Yellow and Orange buoys are placed near shallow areas during the boating season.
 Generally, the area between the buoys and shore are too shallow for motor boats to pass through.

 The Mass Division of Law Enforcement (Mass Environmental Police), through its inland officers, enforces all laws, rules and regulations relating to recreational fishing & boating.
 Bungay Lake incorporates both Mass boating laws and specific Bungay Lake rules into its S.A.F.E.
 Program (Safety Awareness From Education).
 A copy of the program is included in this package.
 Common sense is the key to a safe lake, please be sure you AND your visitors are aware of all the rules and regulations.